 Cincinnati to Lexington

 The second chart, from Cincinnati to Lexington, starts by going to the foot of the Dry Ridge.
 They’re talking about the geological formation, not the town in Grant County.
 And if it takes 9 miles to get there, they’re going out what roughly is now Highway 17, before starting up the hill to what would become Independence.
 Or they could be very roughly following the path of today's CSX railroad, and go out what you know as Dixie Highway to Turkeyfoot, and on to Banklick Road.
-Either way, they go directly to the home of Abner Gaines, still standing in Walton.
+Either way, they arrive at the home of Abner Gaines, still standing just north of Walton.
 Gaines Crossroad was an early name for Walton.

 We unsure of Barns.
 There is a Barnes Road, and a Barns Cemetery, between Williamstown and Dry Ridge.
 But 11 miles south of Gaines places us well north of the town of Dry Ridge, not south.
 If we can assume the mileage then is roughly what it is now – a risk – Barns is roughly where Sherman is today.
 That’s also consistent with locating Theobald.
 We believe Theobald is Dry Ridge.
 The first settler in Dry Ridge was James Theobald, and the mileage is consistent with Theobald’s being Dry Ridge.